 >>

-Respect Positions Of Authority >> Respect your
+Respect positions of authority >> Respect your

 boss at work –

-We are to serve our employers as though we were serving Christ, as though we
+We are to serve our employers as though we were fulfilling our calling from

-rewards, because in fact this is part of it.
+God, and how we make a living is part of it.
 He has called us with a holy

 calling and our means of income is part of that calling.
 We could have an

-fast money spends, here one day and gone the next, hardly eternal; but at
+fast money spends, here one day and gone the next, but God intends to reward us for being good employees

 as we work wholeheartedly as for the Lord.
-That is, if we do our jobs for
+That is, God will reward us for our

 Him.
 If we have a fancy career making lots of money and in charge of many